Osco Drug and Sav-on Drugs: Sav-on Drugs

 The seventh store was opened in South Gate in September 1948.

 In June 1952, the ninth store opened in Lakewood.

 The tenth store of the chain opened in Gardena in October 1952.

 Founder and president Christian Call died on January 11, 1958.
 He was replaced by his nephew Ronald Call.

 The 27th store was opened in the North Hills Shopping Center in Granada Hills in July 1959.

 The 35th store in the chain was opened in the Park Western Shopping Center in San Pedro in September 1963.

-The United States Department of Justice filed an anti-trust lawsuit against Sav-On's rival Thrifty Drug Stores in Federal Court in August 1962 to force Thrift to divest itself of its 28.75% stock it owns in Sav-On Drugs, Inc. In December 1964, Thrifty Drug Stores sold its almost 30% stake in its rival Sav-On back to Sav-On that it had acquired since 1958.
+The United States Department of Justice filed an anti-trust lawsuit against Sav-On's rival Thrifty Drug Stores in Federal Court in August 1962 to force Thrift to divest itself of its 28.75% stock it owned in Sav-On Drugs, Inc. In December 1964, Thrifty Drug Stores sold its almost 30% stake in its rival Sav-On back to Sav-On that it had acquired since 1958.

-The company's general offices was moved from downtown Los Angeles to a new building in Marina del Rey in 1967.
+The company's general offices were moved from downtown Los Angeles to a new building in Marina del Rey in 1967.

 The company's second president, Ronald L. Call, died in March 1968 and was replaced by Ira Brown.

 Sav-on opened its 64th store in Torrance in July 1971.

 In November 1972, Sav-On Drugs stock began trading on the New York Stock Exchange under the symbol SVN.

 The 77th store was opened in Marina del Rey in January 1974.

 Sav-on opened its 98th store in Carson in October 1975.
 Except for four stores in Houston, Texas, the other 94 stores were located in California.

 The 100th store was opened in Santa Clarita in December 1975.

 Sav-On purchased the inventories, fixtures, leasehold improvements, and other assets for 15 Pay Less Drug Stores in Southern California from the Oakland-based Pay Less in March 1978.
 The new stores were mostly located in Orange and San Diego counties.
 Sav-On had 112 stores prior to the sale and 127 after including the former Pay Less stores.
 All 127 stores were located in Southern California except for five in Houston, Texas.
 The chain also had plans of opening stores in Las Vegas, Nevada, in the near future.

 In 1978, Sav-On acquired a warehouse in Anaheim in which the company remodel it to be a new warehouse distribution site and also as the site of its new corporate headquarters to replace it previous offices in Marina del Rey.

 By August 1980, the Sav-on had a total of 141 stores, which includes 130 in California, 6 in Houston, and 5 in Las Vegas.

 In October 1980, Sav-on opened its 146th store in Orange.

 Sav-on opened its 148th store in the South Gate Shopping Center Plaza in South Gate, in June 1981.